-The San Francisco Flamenco Dance Company is a performance collective committed to preserving the cultural integrity of flamenco and supporting work that traverses traditional boundaries of the art form.
-SFFDC presents professional flamenco performances in the San Francisco Bay Area, hosts visiting artists from Spain and supports the development of local flamenco artists through workshops and performance opportunities.
+The San Francisco Flamenco Dance Company is committed to preserving the cultural integrity of flamenco and supporting work that traverses traditional boundaries of the art form.
+SFFDC presents professional flamenco performances, hosts visiting artists from Spain and supports the development of emerging flamenco artists through workshops and performance opportunities.

-Led by artistic director Kerensa DeMars, SFFDC presents annual theatrical performances including the recent work '5XLORCA' at the 2018 San Francisco International Arts Festival.
+Led by artistic director Kerensa DeMars, SFFDC presents annual theatrical performances including the recent work 'VOLVER' at the Brava Theater in January 2019.

-SFFDC produces San Francisco’s weekly flamenco show, the ‘Flamenco Room,’ now in its fifteenth consecutive year.
+SFFDC produces the ‘Flamenco Room,’ now in its sixteenth consecutive year.
 The Flamenco Room hosts guest artists from Spain and serves as a venue for local artists to develop and present new work.
 The show has been profiled in the San Francisco Chronicle and the Mercury News and enjoys a consistent following for its high caliber performances.

 SFFDC hosts workshops with visiting artists from Spain like guitarist Antonia Jimenez - one of the only professional female flamenco guitarists.
-The SFFDC offers ongoing professional level workshops, youth programs and regular flamenco classes at the Mission Cultural Center for Latino Arts.
+The SFFDC offers ongoing professional level workshops, youth programs and regular flamenco classes.

 Click here to contact us.